seanreid1997/code-institute-p2-resubmission/README.md

 #### As A Returning User:

 8.
-9.
-10.
-11.

 #### As A Site Owner:
+9. I want users to be able to track their progress.
+10. I want users to be rediredcted to 404 page when incorrect url is entered.

-12. I want all links and functions to work accordingly.
+11. I want all links and functions to work accordingly.
+12. I want users to be able to provide feedback.
 13. I want users to be able to login/register.
 14. I want the website to be responsive.
 15. I want users to be able to return to home without using browser back button.